 For Cloud Foundry to automatically invoke a Rake task while a Ruby or Ruby on Rails app is deployed, you must do the following:

-The following is an example that shows how to invoke a Rake database migration task at application startup.
+Use the following example to invoke a Rake database migration task at application startup:

 Create a file with the Rake task name and the extension